Colorado-CompSci-Ugrad/PriorityQueue/README.md

 type.
 The ADT you're implementing is a priority queue, which has the following operations:

-- insert element with some numeric priority
+- Insert element with some numeric priority
-- remove the highest priority element
+- Remove the highest priority element
-- peek at the highest priority element
+- Peek at the highest priority element

 ### Implementation is your call